idubrov/MinecraftMod/README.md

 If so, get your [Power Armor](docs/electric_stuff.md) today!

 ### Rice Crop and Banana Bush
 Sushi!
 Rice pudding!
 Mats!
-All of these can be made with the rice plant!
+All of these can be made with the  [rice plant](docs/plants.md)!
-A major food source, kind of annoying to grow, rice is essential for any self-respecting foodie!
-[Rice Crop](docs/plants.md), [Banana Bush](docs/plants.md)
+A major food source, kind of annoying to grow, rice is essential for any self-respecting foodie.
+The [banana bush](docs/plants.md) is another food source.
+It spawns way too often, but who cares when you get bananas!?
+Also: milkshakes.

 ### New Food Recipes
 [Fruit salads](docs/food.md), [smoothies](docs/food.md), [sushi](docs/food.md), and more!
 What else could you ask for?